– Clutter piles to the left of you, clutter piles to the right, piles in front and behind — they are everywhere!

 For me, reading books on how to successfully declutter helps.
-Here are few of my favorites:
+Here are a few of my favorites:

 Lose 250 Pounds This Weekend: An oldie but a goody.
 This book helped me get rid of 3 truck-loads of stuff over one weekend more than 16 years ago.
 I found it so motivating that I had to put it down partway through and just get started–I could not wait a minute more.

-The More of Less: Finding the Life You Want Under Everything You Own: I recently read this book and was very touched by its message.
+The More of Less: Finding the Life You Want Under Everything You Own: I was very touched by the message in this book.
 It helped me fill my box of the month in one afternoon.
 It has also inspired me to try a new decluttering challenge or two in the months to come. (of course, if they work I will share them here on the blog)

 3. Find Your Grit and Dig In

 Basically, you need to dig deep and keep going until it is done.

-Decluttering is going to be boring at first–painfully boring!
+Decluttering is going to be boring at first–painfully dull!

 When you begin decluttering, it is going to feel like you are getting nowhere!